 Added sentence, page 5 line 31:

 “… parameters from one site to the global scale (Arndt et al., 2013).
 Stolpovsky et al. (2017) suggested an empirically derived approach to constrain degradation rate constants in a 2G model on a global scale.
 These approaches are derived from present-day observations and might help constrain parameters for present-day applications.
-However, the problem of constraining 2G degradation model parameters remains for largely different environmental conditions encountered in the past and future.”
+However, the problem of constraining 2G degradation model parameters remains for largely different environmental conditions encountered in the past that could also prevail in the future.”

 Comment: